minprog/progik-old/30 Homework/70 Homework 7/10 Homework.md

 **CSV** stands for *Comma Separated Values*.

-In order to actually use this data, we need to split each line into a list of separate values.
+In order to actually use this data, we need to split each line into a list of separate elements.
 Fortunately *Python* has a built-in function for just that, unsuprisingly called `split()`.
 The documentation can be found [here](https://docs.python.org/2/library/stdtypes.html#str.split).
 Look at the examples listed there and see if you can figure out how it works.

-The final dictionary you return should contain the country-codes as the *keys* and the *values* should be the complete list of values for that country.
-Each value in the list should be converted to a float, so it can be used to compute with.
+The final dictionary you return should contain the country-codes as the *keys* and the *values* should be the complete list of the data for that country (1960 being the first value and 2015 being the last).
+Each element in the list should be converted to a float, so it can be computed with.

-Make sure to add a call to your function at bottom the cell and print the result, so you can see it actually works.
+Make sure to add a call to your function at bottom the cell and print the result, so you can see if it actually works.
 Also add a new markdown cell and add a short explanation of what you did.

 ### Function 2: `subset_countries(data, country_list)`

 Create a new code cell for the next function; `subset_countries(data, country_list)`.
-This function should take 2 arguments; the dictionary containing the data and and a list of country-codes.
-It should then return a new dictinoary, containing only the data for the countries in the country-code list.
+This function should take 2 arguments; the dictionary containing your data and and a list of country-codes.
+It should then return a new dictionary containing only the data for the countries in the country-code list.
 The structure of the dictionary should be exactly the same as the input dictionary, only the number of key-value pairs should change.